cloudbees-days/cloudbees-ci-k8s-cloudshell-tutorials/README.md

-# cloudbees-ci-kubernetes-workshop
+# Google Cloud Shell Tutorials for the CloudBees CI Kubernetes Workshop

-This workshop will provide an overview of the installation, to include complimentary tools, and best practices for installing and running CloudBees CI on Kubernetes.
+This repository provides the Google Cloud Shell Tutorial content for the CloudBees CI Kubernetes Workshop.